 A very warm welcome to Puriton Primary School!
 Our staff and governors are committed to giving your children a broad and balanced education, tailored to meet their individual needs.
 We pride ourselves on providing a caring environment, which encourages pupils to fulfil their potential.
 We aim to develop their abilities and nurture self-esteem and respect for both people and things in the world around them.
 We really value the importance of a strong home-school partnership and strive to foster close links with the local and wider community too.
 We are proud of our school, which has served the village in various forms since 1720.
 Visits are always welcome and prospective parents are encouraged to look around, meeting staff and children, at a mutually convenient time.

 We at Puriton Primary School take our Safeguarding responsibilities very seriously.
-This means that we continue to ensure that everyone working in the school has successfully completed the necessary clearances to enable them to work with our children.
+This means that we continue to ensure that everyone working in the school has successfully completed the necessary clearances and training to enable them to work with our children.
 Our duties include safeguarding children from radicalisation and extremism - we have a responsibility to protect children from extremist and violent views, the same way we help to protect them from drugs or sexual exploitation for example.
 We have a staff member who is specifically trained and nominated as the Designated Child Protection Person with school.
 This person is the head teacher.

 Where appropriate, we would always hope to share any concerns we may have about a child with their parents, as we hope parents do with us about their or any other child.
 Part of our legal duty to safeguard children, may also include us needing to consult with and take advice from other agencies such as the Police, or Children’s Social Care, should the need arise.

 We aim to provide a happy, safe and secure environment, which encourages all children to achieve their full potential and become valued members of the community.
 We are committed to raising standards and have high expectations of both ourselves and our pupils.

 Our School Aims